kullmanp/assertions/README.md

 # Assertions
-Open X-Day presentation on assertions and the libraries assertJ and hamcrest in particular.
+Open X-Day presentation on assertions and the libraries AssertJ and hamcrest in particular.

 ## Intro